-A WARNING: When servicing, use only identical replacement parts.
+△WARNING: When servicing, use only identical replacement parts.
 Use of any other part may create a hazard or cause product damage.

-- WARNING: Always wear eye protection during power tool operation or when blowing dust.
-If operation is dusty, also wear a dust mask. - WARNING: Before performing any maintenance, make sure the tool is unplugged from the power supply and switch is in the off position. - WARNING: DO NOT at any time let brake fluids, gasoline, petroleumbased products, penetrating oils, etc., come in contact with plastics parts.
-Chemicals can damage, weaken, or destroy plastic. - WARNING: Make sure the blade guard is reinstalled immediately after finishing any maintenance which requires it to be removed.
+⚠ WARNING: Always wear eye protection during power tool operation or when blowing dust.
+If operation is dusty, also wear a dust mask.

+MARNING: Before performing any maintenance, make sure the switch in the off position and remove the battery pack.

+△ WARNING: DO NOT at any time let brake fluids, gasoline, petroleumbased products, penetrating oils, etc., come in contact with plastics parts.
+Chemicals can damage, weaken, or destroy plastic.

+⚠ WARNING: Make sure the blade guard is reinstalled immediately after finishing any maintenance which requires it to be removed.
 Failure to heed this instruction could result in serious personal injury.